nafizjiwa/CSS-Combinators/README.md

 # CSS Combinators '+', '>' '~' and 'space'.
-Selectors that combine other selectors to show a relationship to each other and the LOCATION of content to be styled.<br>
+Are Selectors that combine selectors to show a relationship between.<br>

 ***SYNTAX:***